• ESAGHOD 2026

 Kevin R. Clark, Ed.D., R.T.(R)(QM), FASRT, FAEIRS

-Dr. Kevin R. Clark is the founder and CEO of CW Elite, a professional editing and consulting company, and an associate professor for the School of Health Professions at The University of Texas MD Anderson Cancer Center in Houston.
-He currently serves as chair of the ASRT Foundation Research and Grants Advisory Panel and president-elect for the Texas Society of Radiologic Technologists and the Association of Educators in Imaging and Radiologic Sciences.
+Kevin R. Clark is the founder and CEO of CW Elite, a professional editing and consulting company, and an associate professor with the School of Health Professions at The University of Texas MD Anderson Cancer Center in Houston.
+He currently serves as chair of the ASRT Committee on Fellows and as president of both the Texas Society of Radiologic Technologists and the Association of Educators in Imaging and Radiologic Sciences.

 Course